ExposureNotification/website/content/_index.md

 ---

 Right now, digital contact tracing apps are being built around the world to help societies mitigate both the economic and pandemic threats they face.
 Individual Data Rights for Digital Contact Tracing and Alerting ({{< dcta >}}) are best practices for how consumer {{< dcta >}} systems should respect and handle consumer data.
-The Rights were developed in collaboration with the privacy and security community, human rights and civil liberties organizations, government agencies, technology community, and public health professionals, including epidemiologists.
+The Data Rights were developed in collaboration with the privacy and security community, human rights and civil liberties organizations, government agencies, technology community, and public health professionals, including epidemiologists.

 ## General {{< dcta >}} Data Use